Material Girl: Composition

 "Material Girl" consists of synth arrangements, with a strong backbeat supporting it.
 A robotic-sounding male voice, sung by Frank Simms, repeats the hook "Living in a material world".
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is set in the time signature of common time, with a tempo of 120 beats per minute.
 It is set in the key of C major, with Madonna's voice spanning from the tonal nodes of C4 to C5.
 The song has a basic chord progression of F–G–Em–Am-F-G-C in the chorus, while the verses are based on the C mixolydian mode, giving a hip, swing-like mood.
-The bassline in the song with the post-disco origins is reminiscent of the Jacksons' "Can You Feel It", which appeared on their 1980 album Triumph.
-Furthermore, the strophes remind of the refrain from Melissa Manchester's hit "You Should Hear How She Talks About You" (1982).
+With its post-disco style, the beat of the song is reminiscent of the Jacksons' "Can You Feel It", which appeared on their 1980 album Triumph.

 The lyrics explain that Madonna is a "material girl" who will not accept men who cannot provide her with luxuries.